santnath/santnath/README.md

 - 👋 Hi, I’m @santnath
 - 👀 I’m interested in learning to make my own custom apps and programs
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, JavaScript, Html and CSS
-- 💞️ I’m looking to collaborate on projects to improve my Python knowledge
+- I am very interested in learning about programming, especially when it comes to video games and apps for phones and computers to help businesses.

 <!---